Things to Do in Porto in October

 What's happening during your visit

-Porto's puppet festival takes over theaters and street corners for 10 days—marionettes dangle from 18th-century balconies in the old town.
+Porto's puppet festival takes over theaters and street corners for 10 days, marionettes dangle from 18th-century balconies in the old town.
 The Sé Cathedral hosts evening shadow puppet shows that spill candlelight onto ancient stone.
-Most performances are in Portuguese, but the visual storytelling transcends language.
+Most performances are in Portuguese.
+But the visual storytelling transcends language.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid